Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

 In April, he plays the title role of Cyrano de Bergerac in New York.
 He is the first French actor to play this part in English in America.

 He played the title role of NAPOLEON in a World Premiere stage adaptation of NAPOLEON by Stanley Kubrick.
-He also did the adaptation.
+He also did the transformation.

 He films in Tuscon (Arizona), the role of Cono from the feature film WHEN I SING by Linda Chorney.